-We will also reduce the amount of single-use plastics to a minimum across our food stands, and only allow for cashless/pin-only payments on-site.
+We also strongly encourage our vendors to take actions that promote sustainability, such as using eco-friendly materials and reducing their use of single-use plastics.
+Additionally, we will reduce the amount of single-use plastics to a minimum across our food stands, and only allow for cashless/pin-only payments on-site.

-All food stalls across our premises will only serve locally-sourced, vegetarian-only options.
+This means all food stalls across our premises serve locally-sourced, vegetarian-only options.
 By removing meat from our catering venues, we are contributing to drastically reducing our CO2- emissions, and help save large amounts of fresh water and land.

-Lastly, to ensure that our menu is not harmful for the environment, we will provide 100% biodegradable disposable tableware, minimize the usage of single-use food packaging materials, and offer bins across the terrain to collect waste, separated by glass, plastics, and biodegradable materials.
+Lastly, to ensure that our menu is not harmful for the environment, we will provide 100% reusable tableware, minimize the usage of single-use food packaging materials, and offer bins across the terrain to collect waste, separated by glass, plastics, and biodegradable materials.

 TNW is determined to limit the waste of fresh water, provide access to good-quality drinking water, and process waste water in a responsible and sustainable way.